lextiz/SolidHA/addons/ha-llm-ops/README.md

-# HA LLM Ops agent add-on
+# HA LLM Ops add-on

+The HA LLM Ops add-on observes your Home Assistant system and uses a language model to explain issues and suggest safe fixes.

+## Features

+- Collects incidents from Home Assistant logs and status signals
+- Generates root cause analyses and remediation recommendations
+- Provides a built-in panel to review findings

-For full project documentation, see [the main README](../README.md).
+For full project details and source code, visit https://github.com/lextiz/SolidHA.